 Alan stood by me every step of the way, holding my vision of the kind of person I wanted to be – without realising that I already was that person, except that it was hidden under layers and layers of masks that he helped me identify and shed, finally arriving at a point where I began to see my authentic self.

 That clarity and understanding about what it takes to be self-empowered felt like a bolt of lightning.
 It made me feel powerful; in charge of my life and my destiny.

-My role is to stand by you and be your champion through thick and thin, to hold your dream even if you, temporarily, forget it.
+My role is to stand by you and be your champion through thick and thin and to hold your dream even when you, temporarily, forget it.
 This is my mission.

-I am a Fellow of the Chartered Institute of Personnel and Development (FCIPD) and I hold a coaching qualification.
-I am an established author.
+I am a Fellow of the Chartered Institute of Personnel and Development (FCIPD), I hold a Certificate in Coaching and a Certificate in Higher Education.
+I am also an established author.
 My first book ‘Across a Crowded Room: how to find and keep the love of your life’ (Hodder Headline) was followed by ‘Dancing with the Mask: learning to love and be loved’.

-I have also been interviewed by BBC Radio’s ‘Woman’s Hour’, ‘The Daily Mail’ and ‘The Daily Telegraph’ on the subject of crossroads for older people whether caused by imminent retirement or divorce after a long marriage.
+I’m regularly interviewed by the media.
+More recently, I have been interviewed by BBC Radio’s ‘Woman’s Hour’, ‘The Daily Mail’ and ‘The Daily Telegraph’ and others on the subject of crossroads for older people whether caused by imminent retirement or divorce after a long marriage.
+I’m also an internet radio show host.
 I know what I’m talking about.

 Not that long ago, I was afraid of life.
 Now I embrace it wholeheartedly.
 I’d love to help you create a fabulous future for yourself.